- Bluff (2018)

 - One Last Good Time (2012) short stories

 - The Three Day Affair (Sept., 2012) novel

 - The Art and Craft of Fiction (2012) nonfiction

 Michael Kardos grew up on the New Jersey shore.
 He attended Princeton University where he earned a bachelor’s degree in music in 1992.
 He played drums professionally for eight years before earning his M.F.
 A. in fiction at Ohio State University in 2000 and a Ph.D. from the University of Missouri in 2003.
-He is currently associate professor in the English Department and co-director of the Creative Writing Program at Mississippi State University in Starkville.
+He is currently a professor in the English Department and co-director of the Creative Writing Program at Mississippi State University in Starkville.
 In addition to his fiction, Kardos has written a textbook entitled The Art and Craft of Fiction.

 One Last Good Time, Kardos’s collection of short stories, won the Mississippi Institute of Arts and Letters Award for fiction in 2012 and his short story Animals appears in the 2015 Pushcart Prize Edition.
 His first novel, The Three-Day Affair, was named a” Best Book of the Year” by both Esquire magazine in 2012 and Publisher’s Weekly.
 It was named a Best Crime Fiction Book of the Year by the Miami Herald.
 His second novel, Before He Finds Her, was released in February of 2015 and is also a thriller.
 In 2015 the Library Journal named him one of the ten Big Breakout Authors.
 His third novel, published in 2018, is entitled Bluff .
 Bluff is the story of Natalie Webb, a twenty-seven year old magician who has problems of her own to solve.
 Author Kardos has always been interested in illusion and magic and at his readings of Bluff, he has been known to do some card tricks.